 Released as part of the Powerwall/3 Decades of Cushioning collection, this Tier Zero pair became an instant classic thanks to its subtly textured black upper set against a bright pink midsole.

 Supreme Animal Pack – 2006

-Perhaps the most coveted Air Max 1 on this list, the 2006 collaboration between Nike and Supreme featured different textured animal prints throughout the upper.
-Although a collaboration between the two American brands, the pair was rumored to have been designed by Japanese sneaker retailer atmos.
+Perhaps the most coveted Air Max 1 on this list, the 2006 collaboration between Nike and Japanese sneaker retailer atmos featured different textured animal prints throughout the upper.
 Coveted by sneakerheads immediately upon their release, the pair gained even prestige lust after being worn by Kanye West during his 2007 Super Bowl performance.

 Ben Drury “Hold Tight” – 2006

 UK-based designer Ben Drury had already worked with Nike Sportswear in 2006 as part of their Tier Zero “Air U Breathe” pack before collaborating with Beaverton behemoth on the “Hold Tight.”
 Drury’s Air Max 1 design was inspired by London’s pirate radio scene and featured a 3M reflective mudguard with black premium leather.
 Pulsar stitch detailing was seen on the heel as well as the custom insole, paying homage to the signals of radio transmissions, a common theme in all of the artist’s work.
 In addition to the sneakers, each pair came accompanied with a matching T-shirt, bag and Windrunner jacket.

 Another pair featuring an animal-inspired print, the Premium Beast featured a leather and suede upper atop a crisp white sole.
 The result is one of Nike’s more balanced yet still striking colorways to make use of a leopard print.